 Allows the user to manage power for a server whose service processor is connected to the OnBoard when the service processor provides power management capabilities.
-See "Management Features Available to Authorized Users" on page 15 for details about power management of connected servers with service processors.
+See "Management Features Available to Authorized Users" on page 14 for details about power management of connected servers with service processors.

-For links to sections that describe how to access a service processor's power management capabilities using the Web Manager or ssh, see the table entry titled "Manage a server's power through its service processor" under "Common Tasks for Device Management" on page 40.
+For links to sections that describe how to access a service processor's power management capabilities using the Web Manager or ssh, see Table 3 on page 31.